benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 Next to each pin was a number that ranked the quality of each coder on a scale of one to 100, based on the mix of skills Atlantic Media was looking for.
 (No one with a score above 75, we were told, had ever failed a coding test by a Gild client.)

-The way Gild arrives at these scores is not simple.
-The company’s algorithms begin by scouring the Web for any and all open-source code, and for the coders who wrote it.
-They evaluate the code for its simplicity, elegance, documentation, and several other factors, including the frequency with which it’s been adopted by other programmers.
-For code that was written for paid projects, they look at completion times and other measures of productivity.
-Then they look at questions and answers on social forums such as Stack Overflow, a popular destination for programmers seeking advice on challenging projects.
-They consider how popular a given coder’s advice is, and how widely that advice ranges.

-The algorithms go further still.
-They assess the way coders use language on social networks from LinkedIn to Twitter; the company has determined that certain phrases and words used in association with one another can distinguish expert programmers from less skilled ones.
-Gild knows these phrases and words are associated with good coding because it can correlate them with its evaluation of open-source code, and with the language and online behavior of programmers in good positions at prestigious companies.

-Here’s the part that’s most interesting: having made those correlations, Gild can then score programmers who haven’t written open-source code at all, by analyzing the host of clues embedded in their online histories.
-They’re not all obvious, or easy to explain.
-Vivienne Ming, Gild’s chief scientist, told me that one solid predictor of strong coding is an affinity for a particular Japanese manga site.

-Why would good coders (but not bad ones) be drawn to a particular manga site?
-By some mysterious alchemy, does reading a certain comic-book series improve one’s programming skills?
-“Obviously, it’s not a causal relationship,” Ming told me.
-But Gild does have 6 million programmers in its database, she said, and the correlation, even if inexplicable, is quite clear.

 These aspects of people analytics provoke anxiety, of course.
 We would be wise to take legal measures to ensure, at a minimum, that companies can’t snoop where we have a reasonable expectation of privacy—and that any evaluations they might make of our professional potential aren’t based on factors that discriminate against classes of people.